 Though metagenomics studies show a change in the microbiome in all three groups. there was a finger-print" mode of microbiome characteristic of each individual subject.
-One of my hypothesis was that higher microbial count in oral cavity will show higher inflammatory markers like lL-6 checked in the blood using ELISA methods.
-Though I did see some correlating trend supporting my hypothesis. testing inflammatory markers in the oral cavity in the future will give a better understanding on inflammatory markers and oral hygiene.
+One of my hypotheses was that higher microbial count in the oral cavity will show higher inflammatory markers like lL-6 checked in the blood using ELISA methods.
+Though I did see some correlating trend supporting my hypothesis. testing inflammatory markers in the oral cavity in the future will give a better understanding of inflammatory markers and oral hygiene.

 Awareness Given Through This Research

 Dental Awareness Camp 2017 - at a Middle School in a remote village of South India.
-This camp brought awareness on the importance of oral cleaning, biofilm formation and maturation, nano charcoal cleaning, and awarded students with good oral hygiene to motivate them to maintain good oral health.
+This camp brought awareness on the importance of oral cleaning, biofilm formation and maturation, nano charcoal cleaning, and awarded students with good oral hygiene to inspire good oral health.